This once historical place of spirituality

 Cells 11, 12, 13 and 14 D were the Hole Cells, and all are haunted by disturbed souls.

-14 D was the home of proven, crazed killer Rufe McCain, who was so volatile that he stayed there for three years straight.
+14 D was the home of proven, crazed killer Rufe McCain, who was so volatile that he kept there for three years straight.
 The negative energy is so thick in this cell, that people have really been affected by it.

 An inmate was found strangled in D Cell 14.
 He had yelled to the guard to get him out because of the red eyed entity in the cell with him.

-Spirit of Al Capone
+The Spirit of Al Capone

 Al Capone was going slowly mad due to venereal disease and his experiences at Alcatraz.